JanuszPelc/StereoTool/README.md

 The **Balance Meter** indicates the perceived center position (balance) within the stereo field.
 The indicator moves dynamically from left to right, showing whether the left or right channel is more dominant.

 > [!TIP]
-> For stereo buses, to maintain a well-balanced mix, the indicator should generally remain in the center.
+> For a well-balanced stereo mix, the indicator should typically hover near the center, reflecting an even distribution between the left and right channels.

 ### Correlation Meter

 The **Correlation Meter** displays how well the left and right channels are aligned (phase correlation).
 The indicator moves dynamically from left (channels are fully out of phase) to right (channels are perfectly in phase).

 > [!TIP]
-> To aim for good mono compatibility, ensure the indicator remains mostly between the **Center** and the **Right Side**.
+> For better mono compatibility, aim for the indicator to stay mostly between the center and the right side of the meter.

 ### Stereoize Knob

 The **Stereoize Knob** adds extra stereo content to a mono or stereo signal (stereo enhancement), with settings ranging from 0% (no effect, default) to 100% (maximum enhancement).
-Since the **Stereoize Knob** is mono compatible, it won’t produce any audible effect if the **Width Knob** is set to -100% (mono).
+Since the **Stereoize Knob** is mono-compatible, it will not produce any audible effect if the **Width Knob** is set to -100% (mono).

 > [!TIP]
 > Fine-tune the **Stereoize Knob** amount while aiming for a natural-sounding result, then adjust the **Width Knob** amount for desired width.
 For widening a mono sound, a setting worth trying is **Stereoize** at +67% and **Width** at +57%.